 693. Individual Study.
 (1 or 2) Independent study directed by a faculty adviser.
 By prearrangement.
-May be repeated for credit.

 702. Theory of Computation.
 (3) Basic theoretical principles of computer science.
 Topics include the relationship between automata and grammars, Church's thesis, unsolvability, and computational complexity.